-The rebuild process involves the following steps.
+The rebuild process consists of several steps.
 Every CS sends a heartbeat message to an MDS every 5 seconds.
 If a heartbeat is not sent, the CS is considered inactive and the MDS informs all cluster components that they stop requesting operations on its data.
 If no heartbeats are received from a CS for 15 minutes, the MDS considers that CS offline and starts cluster rebuilding (if the prerequisites below are met).
-In the process, the MDS finds CSs that do not have pieces (replicas) of the lost data and restores the data—one piece (replica) at a time—as follows:
+In the process, the MDS finds CSes that do not have pieces (replicas) of the lost data and restores the data—one piece (replica) at a time—as follows:

 - If replication is used, the existing replicas of a degraded chunk are locked (to make sure all replicas remain identical) and one is copied to the new CS.
 If at this time a client needs to read some data that has not been rebuilt yet, it reads any remaining replica of that data.